Accessing superannuation requires you to meet a superannuation condition of release.

 All of your personal and employment circumstances at the time of your intended permanent retirement must be consistent with your intentions to permanently retire (e.g. ceasing an employment arrangement on Friday with the intention of never returning to work, but then starting a new job two weeks later would not be looked upon favourably by the Commissioner of Taxation and would likely be in breach of the superannuation conditions of release provisions).

 Also, if you do return to work, any ‘new’ contributions made to superannuation in respect of your return to the workforce will be inaccessible.
 Only your superannuation balance at the time you initially retired will be accessible.
-You will need to meet another superannuation condition of release to access to additional contributions.
+You will need to meet another super condition of release to access to additional contributions.

 So, technically, you are not able to cash in your super and still work; however it appears you can cease work with the intention of never returning, cash in your super, and then return to work.